deepmodeling/dpgen/README.md

 All stages must be **in order**.

-Following is an example for `PARAM`, which generates data from a typical structure hcp.
+Following is an example for `PARAM`, which generates data from a typical structure fcc.
 ```json
 {
   "stages": [